A delicious looking glass of Vietnamese egg coffee, with a thick creamy topping and sprinkles on top.

 On first appearances it looked good

-Vietnamese Egg Coffee - The Taste
+Trying Vietnamese Egg Coffee - The Taste

 Rather than cream, the foamy topping tasted like sweet whipped custard.
 It was smooth and light, and the perfect balance for the rich, strong coffee beneath.

 I wasn’t entirely sure on the etiquette of consumption.
-I sipped to start and stirred once the cup was less full, spooning out the custardy goodness to finish.
+I sipped to start, and stirred once the cup was less full, spooning out the custardy goodness to finish.

 Despite initial reservations, it was a like a dessert in a cup and it was utterly delicious.